cbalan/k101/doc/3_deployments.md

     kubectl edit deployments nginx-deployment

 Look for the number of replicas under the spec parent.
-Manually edit maxSurge and maxUnavailable to 10% Now save the file with :x or :wq
+Manually edit maxSurge and maxUnavailable to 10% Also lets set progressDeadlineSeconds to 60
+Now save the file with :x or :wq

      spec:
-       progressDeadlineSeconds: 600    (How long the rollout will wait until marking the rollout status as ProgressDeadlineExceeded )
+       progressDeadlineSeconds: 60    (How long the rollout will wait until marking the rollout status as ProgressDeadlineExceeded )
        replicas: 10
        revisionHistoryLimit: 10
        selector:
          matchLabels: